 NURS 430 Community and Public Health Strategies (4) Develops global perspective on community-based health promotion and protection with emphasis on improving practices, equity, and affordability.
 Three credit lecture hours and one clinical credit hour.
 Prerequisite: NURS 310.
-Prerequisite or Co-requisite: NURS 410.
+Prerequisite or may take concurrently with NURS 410.